Jesus in the Bible

 And Jesus in answer said to him, It has been said in the Writings, Give worship to the Lord your God, and be his servant only.

-Then the devil led Jesus to Jerusalem and placed Him on the elevated wing of the Temple and said to Him, "If you are the Son of God, throw yourself down from here,
+The Devil also took him into Jerusalem and had him stand on the highest point of the Temple.
+He told Jesus, "Since you are the Son of God, throw yourself down from here,

 And Jesus made answer and said to him, It is said in the Writings, You may not put the Lord your God to the test.